tux4kids/tuxmath/doc/README.txt

 	"tuxmathadmin -h" gives detail about the meaning of the choices of different levels.

-     6. Finally, set it up so that tuxmath automatically finds the user directory tree.
-Find the global configuration file (e.g., under Linux it would usually be /usr/local/share/tuxmath/missions/options; on Mac OSX it is a file called "options" in the .dmg bundle).
-Set the "homedir" property (at the very end of the file) to point to your home directory tree.

-	Alternatively, you can employ the command line option "--homedir /severvolume/tuxmath_users" (along with any other
-        options) upon launching tuxmath.
-Note that an individual classroom could make use of this school-wide service by specifying (in the option-file syntax) homedir = /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson so that
-        students in a particular classroom only have to choose among their own class.

      7. Optionally, at least under Linux (and probably other OSes) you can also configure certain tasks to run automatically using